 Having your makes you more marketable to the employer and increases your salary over time.
 However, if you’re studying and working at the same time, make sure you buckle down, make a plan and give yourself a hard deadline.

 Public accounting is all about building relationships!
 Whether it’s with your clients, colleagues, superiors or even people outside the firm, strong relationships go a long way.
 This could mean leading to a potential employee referral, client referral or also having an advocate for a promotion.

 Since public accounting requires working in teams, you can’t manage without one another.
-I suggest going to as many lunches, happy hours, meetings, etc. when you can to start establishing those relationships early!
+I suggest going to as many lunches, happy hours, meetings, etc. when you can start establishing those relationships early!

-The Learning Curve is Huge
+The Learning Curve Is Huge

 I’ve heard over and over that “I’ve done this in my accounting internship.”
 No, you haven’t.
 You don’t know much unless you’ve worked for a public accounting firm.